 Doctor in Optometry (O.D.) from New England College of Optometry.
 PhD in Biomedical Sciences, Graduate School of Biomedical Sciences at the University of Texas at Houston.
 Director of Research.
+Fellow of the American Academy of Optometry.
 Full Professor.

 Zulmaris Torres, O.D.